The House Plant Homeowners Tree

 Ficus Benjamina Midnight

-Ficus ‘Midnight’ as the name suggest has extremely dark, almost bluish to black glossy leaves.
+Ficus ‘Midnight’ as the name suggests has extremely dark, almost bluish to black glossy leaves.
 Its upright growth pattern make it a good choice in narrow spaces.
 Although upright “Midnight” still maintains a compact, bushy habit.

 The plant does very well as a houseplant even in low light areas.
 As with most Ficus the more light the better.